|Languages||实龙岗 | சிராங்கூன்|

 Serangoon is an important interchange station linking the North-East Line with the Circle Line, and as such, encounters large numbers of transfer passengers between the two lines.
 It also benefits the nex shopping mall, as well as residential developments in the vicinity, hence passenger traffic through this station is relatively high.

-North East Line Contract 704 for the construction and completion of Woodleigh and Serangoon stations and associated tunnels was awarded to German and local companies Wayss & Freytag – Econ – Chew Eu Hock Joint Venture.
+North East Line (NEL) Contract 704 for the design and construction of Woodleigh and Serangoon stations and associated tunnels was awarded to Wayss & Freytag – Econ Piling – Chew Eu Hock Construction Joint-Venture on 23 June 1997 for S$316.7 million.
+The contract also includes the construction of a pair of 3-lane flyovers with two interchanges along Upper Serangoon Road, to be built above the bored tunnels and Serangoon Station.

 Circle Line Stage 3 (CCL3) Contract 852 for the construction and completion of Serangoon stations and associated tunnels between Bartley and Lorong Chuan was awarded to local, Chinese and Austrian companies Woh Hup / Shanghai Tunnel Engineering Co.
 (STEC) / Alpine Mayreder Joint Venture for S$155.9 million.